Elephant Gym: Formation, Balance, Angle and hiatus (2014–2016)

 In June 2014, their debut album Angle was released, with singles featuring Panai Kusui and Enno Cheng.
 In December 2014, the group members announced a year long hiatus due to Taiwanese compulsory military service, and held a performance entitled See You Then in addition to a short documentary of the same name.
+In the meantime, KT went on to form the band Felix Felicis (小福氣) alongside Enno Cheng.